Ivan-Kwetey/se_project_spots/README.md

 **About**

-**Spots** is a responsive front-end web project that showcases a curated feed of image cards and user profile details in a clean and modern interface.
+**Spots** is my responsive front-end web project from the tripleten SE Bootcamp that showcases a curated feed of image cards and user profile details in a clean and modern interface.
 It is structured using semantic HTML5, organized CSS, and follows the BEM (Block Element Modifier) naming convention for maintainable and scalable code.

 ---